in-dato-veritas/arcadia/underlying-economics.md

-*Arcadia should be built on top of four key modules: Data Warehouse, Knowledge Machine, Digital Profile, and Economics.
-Economics is a layer of logic that defines how money is going to flow within Arcadia.*
+*Arcadia should be built on top of four key modules: Data Warehouse, Knowledge Machine, Digital Profile and Underlying Economics.
+The Underlying Economics is a layer of logic that defines how money is going to flow within Arcadia.*

 # Purpose